Trust answer

 Ad path

-Filtered signal goes to the ad market
+Filtered signal goes to the approved partner path

 < 20ms